The TBI rehabilitation process helps activate the brain’s natural healing process so that you can recover as quickly as possible.

 - Occupational therapist.
 The occupational therapist’s goal is to help you regain functional independence.
 They do this by teaching you how to relearn an activity or by finding creative ways for you to adapt.

 - Speech pathologist.
-Speech therapists focus on treating communication problems.
+Speech therapists focus on treating communication and cognitive problems.
 This can involve helping improve your swallowing and speech abilities or your cognitive skills such as memory and word recall.

 - Social worker.
 The social worker provides you and your family with information about community resources and disability benefits to help make your transition home smoother.